ebuchman/blog/content/posts/hayek-polanyi.md

 In some sense, each builds progressively on those before.
-We can imagine the history of civilization as one moving from (1) the basic reciprocal relations between small human groups, towards (2) the more centralized states that facilitated redistribution of productive output to (3) foster families in their house-holding as they aimed to provide their own sufficiency complemented by (4) markets facilitating the exchange of specialized output.
+We can imagine the history of civilization as one moving from (1) the basic reciprocal relations between small human groups, towards (2) the more centralized states that facilitated redistribution of productive output to (3) nurture families in their house-holding as they aimed to provide their own sufficiency complemented by (4) markets facilitating the exchange of specialized output.
 In the economics and institutions that emerged in the 19th century with the Market Society, the